ibshaya/202176470-ibrahimalshaya-assignment3/docs/ai-usage-report.md

 ## Reflection

-Using AI as a coding assistant is genuinely powerful — it helped me move faster and showed me patterns I hadn't seen before (like using `data-*` attributes for filters).
+Using AI as a coding assistant is genuinely powerful. it helped me move faster and showed me patterns I hadn't seen before (like using `data-*` attributes for filters).
 However, I found that the most important step was always *reading the code carefully* before using it.
 Several times I caught issues (like missing accessibility attributes, or fallback logic that didn't handle edge cases) that I fixed myself.
-AI tools work best when you treat them like a knowledgeable collaborator, not an answer machine.

 ---

 ## Tools Not Used